About

 General research

-Understand how alloprimates live in anthropogenic landscapes with a specific interest in mothers, infants, and juveniles.
-I use genetic, physiological, behavioral, ethnographic, and community-based research methods to investigate alloprimate life, as well as create holistic community relationships and conservation plans through education and art.
+I use genetic, physiological, behavioral, ethnographic, and community-based research methods to investigate motherhood and primate life, as well as create holistic community relationships and conservation plans through education and art.

 PhD research